 Ambedkar considered three people his gurus and Kabir was the first and the foremost among them.
 Clearly, Kabir had influenced him greatly.
 But what in Kabir had impressed him?
 What role had Kabir played in shaping the personality of Ambedkar?
 It is said that Ambedkar’s family was Kabirpanthi.
 He must have come to know about Kabir in his childhood.
 But it is difficult to say whether Ambedkar was introduced to Kabir, the saint or Kabir, the philosopher.
 It is also not clear whether Marathi translations of Kabir’s works were available then.
 Kabir’s complete works were first published in Hindi in 1930 under the editorship of Babu Shyamsundar Das.
-But it is more likely that Ambedkar was introduced to the questioning, philosopher Kabir through Hundred Poems of Kabir, a book published by Macmillan, London in 1915, which contained 100 poems of Kabir translated into English by Rabindranath Tagore.
+But it is more likely that Ambedkar was introduced to the questioning, philosopher Kabir through One Hundred Poems of Kabir, a book published by Macmillan, London in 1915, which contained 100 poems of Kabir translated into English by Rabindranath Tagore.
 When this book was published, Ambedkar was a student of political science in London.
 He was a voracious reader, always on the lookout for new books.
 Needless to say, this book must have had a profound influence on him.

 But it wasn’t just Kabir’s philosophy that drew Ambedkar towards him.
 The most important reason for Kabir’s appeal to Ambedkar was the identical social and religious ambiences of the times in which they lived.
 That was why Kabir’s personality gave a new edge to Ambedkar’s leadership abilities.
 We need to dwell a little more on this factor.
 Though 500 years separated Ambedkar and Kabir, if a student of history carefully compares the situations prevailing in India in the 15th and 20th centuries, he will realize that things came full circle in these five centuries.
 It was as if history was repeating itself.

 Let us first try to understand Kabir’s times.
 Kabir was a poet and thinker of the 15th century, born into a poor Julaha family.
 At the time, Julaha was an untouchable caste.
-The Mughal rule had been well established during Kabir’s lifetime.
+Muslim rule had become established during Kabir’s lifetime.
 Islam had opened many new doors for the Shudras and the Ati-Shudras.
 The madrasas were not out of bounds for them, and influenced by the message of love and equality of the Sufi saints, the backward castes were embracing Islam.
 At the same time, the brahmanical counter-revolution had emerged.
 It was aimed at saving Hinduism from the onslaught of Islam.
 Advaitvad, which Adi Shankaracharya had propounded in the 11th century to counter Islam, had taken the form of a powerful Vaishnav Bhakti Movement by the 15th century.
 Ramanuj was the founder of this movement.
 One of his disciples, Ramanand, had shifted base from south India to Kashi (Varanasi) to convert Dalit castes to Vaishnavism.
 To stop Dalits, especially Chandals, from converting to Islam, he turned them into adherents of Vaishnavism by giving them the mantra of “Ram Ram”.
 He did this in the most bizarre way.
 Ensuring that his body did not touch Dalits’ bodies, he whispered the word Ram twice into their ears, which, according to him, made them Vaishnavites.

 Though Swami Ramanand used to say, “Jaatpaat puche nahi koyee, Hari ko bhaje, so Hari ka hoyee” (Caste is of no consequence, the one who worships god, belongs to him), the fact was that the Vaishnav sect believed in the Varna system.
 It did not practise what it preached.
 That was why conversion to Vaishnavism did not translate into any change in the social status of the Dalits.
 They were not allowed entry into the sanctum sanctorum of the temples.
 They could have a glimpse of their Thakur (Krishna) from a distance.
 One should read Do Sau Chaurasi Vaishnavan Ki Varta to know what status the Vaishnav sect accorded to the Dalits.
 The book talks of freeing Dalits from the practice of eating the leftovers of Brahmins!
 The condition of the Dalits who had joined the Shakt sect was no different.
 Sympathizing with Shakts and Vaishnavs, Kabir wrote: